 COUN 5343 Personality Assessment in Counseling

-This course provides an overview of the use of a variety of standardized personality tests, with an emphasis on reliability, history, validity, administration, interpretation issues surrounding this branch counseling assessment.
+This course provides an overview of the use of a variety of standardized personality tests, with an emphasis on history, validity, reliability, administration, and interpretation issues surrounding this branch of counseling assessment.
 Instructor consent required.